TriggerDomain

 Trigger alignment

 By default, the chart will align the trigger time to the right hand side of the chart.
 This can be changed to the left or center with the align prop.
+By setting a similar prop on the TimeAxis, the times will line up.

 For example this chart contains all the data: